TedOctaviusGreene/jesusrest/articles/Works-of-the-Law.md

 ---

-## Why Armstrong’s Interpretation Fails
+## Why the Legalists Interpretation Fails

 If “works of the law” referred only to sacrifices, Paul’s argument collapses:
 - Gentile believers in Galatia had never practiced sacrifices — why then would he rebuke them for trusting in sacrifices?